 A good diet, clean home and plenty of personal space aren’t always enough to strengthen a cat’s immune system, although they certainly help.
 Equally important is an environment that provides lots of exercise opportunities and chances for your cat to tap into its natural instincts.
 “Regular moderate exercise enhances immune function,” explains Dr. Thayer.
 “Play toys, especially with owners, multilevel housing structures, ramps and outdoor enclosures all help.
 Cats have historically been hunters and outdoors looking for prey.
 Adding some of this natural behavior back to their [indoor]routine is important to keeping them disease free and healthy.”

 Some alternative (also known as complementary) therapies may go a long way toward reducing the stresses that can compromise a cat’s immune system.
 Dr. Thayer maintains, “Anything that relieves pain and stress for cats helps their immune systems.
 So massage and acupuncture all have their uses.”
 That said, it’s a good idea to consult your veterinarian before treating your cat with any alternative therapies.

 Keeping your cat healthy doesn’t have to be difficult.
 Just give your pet the weapons it needs to keep its immune system strong and to fight off disease.
 These include a good diet, minimal stress, a rich home environment and openness to alternative therapies.
 With that strategy in place, you’ll greatly increase your feline friend’s ability to win the battles against illness for years to come.

-Susan McCullough is an award-winning pet writer and the author of Housetraining for Dummies, Senior Dogs for Dummies and Beagles for Dummies.
+This article appears here courtesy of Susan McCullough, an award-winning pet writer and the author of Housetraining for Dummies, Senior Dogs for Dummies and Beagles for Dummies.
 She was honored by The Cat Writers Association as a finalist for the Muse Medallion, which recognizes excellence in writing about cats.